-- 1. Backup the file NC.Agent.Host.exe.GUID (when upgrading from v7.0), by default located in \<AgentRootFolder>\Bin. - 2.
-Uninstall the Network Capture Agent, refer to "Uninstalling the Network Capture Agent" on page 19. - 3.
-Login to the newly installed Network Capture user interface; from the Options menu select Download Agent and download the NC.Agent.Setup.exe file.
-This file is also available in the installation package. - 4.
-Install the Network Capture Agent.
-For details, see "Installing the Network Capture Agent" on page 18. - 5.
-Replace the file NC.Agent.Host.exe.GUID with the original file that was backed up (when upgrading from v7.0). - 6.
-Login to the Network Capture UI. - 7.
+- 1. Backup the file NC.Agent.Host.exe.GUID (when upgrading from v7.x), by default located in \<AgentRootFolder>\Bin. - 2.
+Uninstall the Network Capture Agent, refer to "Uninstalling the Network Capture Agent" on page 17. - 3.
+Log in to the newly installed Network Capture user interface; from the Options menu select Download Agent and download the NC.Agent.Setup.exe file.
+This file is also available in the installation package.

+- 4. Install the Network Capture Agent.
+For details, see "Installing the Network Capture Agent" on page 16. - 5.
+Replace the file NC.Agent.Host.exe.GUID with the original file that was backed up (when upgrading from v7.x). - 6.
+Log in to the Network Capture UI. - 7.
 In the Endpoint page's toolbar, click Scan All Endpoints Availability.
 Two Endpoints with the same address are displayed; delete the Endpoint with the Status of 'Unreachable' (red icon).